Textualize/textual/docs/guide/workers.md

     Threads are a form of concurrency supplied by your Operating System.
 Threads allow your code to run more than a single function simultaneously.

 You can create threads by setting `thread=True` on the `run_worker` method or the `work` decorator.
-The API for thread workers is identical to async workers, but there are a few differences you need to be aware of when writing threaded code.
+The API for thread workers is identical to async workers, but there are a few differences you need to be aware of when writing code for thread workers.

 The first difference is that you should avoid calling methods on your UI directly, or setting reactive variables.
 You can work around this with the [App.call_from_thread][textual.app.App.call_from_thread] method which schedules a call in the main thread.